dtran26/WesRides/README.md

  * Work on google maps or previous tasks (6 HRS)

 WEDNESDAY:
- * Go back and try and refactor previous code (6 HRS)
+ * If time permits, research about 3D touch and try to implement it (6 HRS)

 THURSDAY:
  * By now I for sure should have MVP.
 Conduct User Testing again (3 HRS)